georgemastro/VolumeControlOverlayToggle/README.md

 1. Make sure you have the necessary permissions:
    - System Settings > Privacy & Security > Accessibility
-   - Add VolumeIconToggle to the list of allowed applications
+   - Add VolumeControlOverlayToggle to the list of allowed applications

 2. Try restarting the SystemUIServer manually:
 ```bash